2 Days Around the Ring of Kerry: Things to Do in Killarney

 Elegant and cozy hotel room interior in Killarney with warm lighting.

-We stayed in a Superior Double room which comfortably fit two people on the queen-sized bed.
-Inside our room we found all the standard fixings of a quality yet reasonable hotel, including designer toiletries, complimentary WiFi, and a flat screen TV.
-The front desk staff also kindly helped us store our luggage while we explored the immediate area, which is a convenient five minute walk from the train station.
+I stayed in a Superior Double which comfortably fit two people on the queen-sized bed.
+Inside were all the standard fixings of a quality yet reasonable hotel, including designer toiletries, complimentary Wi-Fi, and a flat screen TV.
+The front desk staff also kindly stored my luggage while I explored the immediate area, a convenient 5 minute walk from the train station.
 If you feel like splurging, the elegant Executive rooms include a relaxing jacuzzi bath!

 Pro Tip:

-Book a bed and breakfast rate for your preferred room type to try a traditional Irish breakfast for only ~$10 more, which is likely the minimum you’d spend on breakfast anyways!
+Book the bed and breakfast rate to try a traditional Irish breakfast for only ~$10 more, which is the minimum you’d spend on breakfast at a restaurant anyways!

 Things to Do in Killarney